namestarlit/nslinkhub/README.md

 LinkHub is a resource management web application.
 It allows users to save and organize web resources (links) in repositories.

-Linkhub development is still in progress.
+Linkhub is still under development.
 Three major parts of it have to be developed
 * LinkHub REST API
 * LinkHub Web application
 * LinkHub chrome extension